Using down-ballot races to encourage informed voting

 I’ll close this post with another question for deliberation.
 When I go vote, I routinely refer to it as doing my “civic duty.”
 Voting is regularly described as a right, a responsibility and a duty.
 We rank voting as being very high in importance, but in the United States it is not compulsory.
 So is voting a duty that we are obligated to perform, or is it a right that we can exercise as we desire?

-In the next post, I’ll share some ideas and resources for becoming a better-informed voter and explain — for example, from newspaper editorial boards, from celebrities and from labor unions — all aiming to persuade you to vote a specific way.
+In my next post, I’ll share some ideas and resources for becoming a better-informed voter and explain different types of endorsements — for example, from newspaper editorial boards, from celebrities and from labor unions — all aiming to persuade you to vote a specific way.